Jack Grealish: Personal life

 In March 2020, Grealish was found to have violated government guidance to stay at home in relation to COVID-19 regulations and was fined by Aston Villa.
 Grealish was banned from driving for nine months in the UK and fined £82,499 after pleading guilty to two counts of careless driving in March and October 2020, one in which he was filmed colliding with several parked cars during a turn in the road in his car.

 Grealish has known his girlfriend, Sasha Rebecca Attwood, since meeting her at secondary school aged 16.
 His great-great-grandfather, Billy Garraty, was also a footballer, who earned one England cap and won the 1905 FA Cup final with Aston Villa.
 Grealish has a sister, Hollie, who has cerebral palsy.
 He describes her as his "best friend".

 Grealish is known to have a close relationship with many of his Manchester City teammates, especially Norwegian Erling Haaland.
 On his relationship with Haaland, Grealish commented that he got on "really well with him," having "the same type of banter".
 Grealish has named Elvis Presley and Queen as two of his favourite musical artists.

 In December 2023, thieves broke into his home in Cheshire, reportedly stealing jewellery and watches worth £1 million.

 Public image

 Grealish is an amateur disc jockey.
 He once stated that if he had not become a footballer, he would have been a club promoter in Ibiza or Tenerife.

-Often compared to the former England midfielder Paul Gascoigne, Grealish is widely regarded as one of the most popular and relatable athletes in England and is known for his down-to-earth and humble personality, with teammate İlkay Gündoğan calling him "so humble and pure".
+Often compared to the former England midfielder Paul Gascoigne, Grealish has been noted for his popularity among supporters in England and for a public image often described as relatable. and has been described as having a down-to-earth public persona, with teammate İlkay Gündoğan calling him "so humble and pure".
 Grealish has also been praised for how he interacts with and appreciates his fans.